S. Ganesh: Legacy

-Ganesh's research focus has been in the fields of human molecular genetics and neuroscience and he is known to have carried out extensive work on the genetic forms of neurodegenerative disorders.
+Ganesh's research focus has been in the fields of human molecular genetics and neuroscience.
+He has carried out extensive work on the genetic forms of neurodegenerative disorders.
 During his early days at IITK, he led a team of scientists researching on the Lafora disease (LD) to establish the role played by LD proteins in protein quality control and their work widened the understanding of the disorder.
 Later, he focused his work to other neurodegenerative disorders such as central nervous system diseases, cardiovascular disorders and developmental disorders, with emphasis on their pathways, while working on developing new therapeutic protocols.
-His studies have been documented by way of a number of articles (Note: Please see Selected bibliography section) and ResearchGate, an online repository of scientific articles has listed 93 of them.
+His studies have been documented by way of a number of articles.
+(Note: Please see Selected bibliography section) ResearchGate, an online repository of scientific articles, has listed 93 of them.

-Ganesh is the chief editor of IITK Directions, a Springer publication and has also prepared video lecture courses for the National Programming on Technology Enhanced Learning (NPTEL).
+Ganesh is the chief editor of IITK Directions, a Springer publication, and has also prepared video lecture courses for the National Programming on Technology Enhanced Learning (NPTEL).
 The invited speeches delivered by him include the one on the Role of non-coding RNAs in cellular stress response, delivered in 2016 at the 82nd annual meeting of the Indian Academy of Sciences.
-He serves as an associate editor of the Journal of Genetics of the Indian Academy of Sciences and is a former editorial board member of Meta Gene and Gene Reports, both Elsevier publications.
+He serves as an associate editor of the Journal of Genetics of the Indian Academy of Sciences, and is a former editorial board member of Meta Gene and Gene Reports, both Elsevier publications.

 Awards and honors

-The Department of Biotechnology of the Government of India awarded him the National Bioscience Award for Career Development, one of the highest Indian science awards in 2008. and he received the Scopus Young Indian Scientists Award the same year.
-He received one more award in 2008, the B. M. Birla Science Prize of the B. M. Birla Science Foundation.
+The Department of Biotechnology of the Government of India awarded him the National Bioscience Award for Career Development, one of the highest Indian science awards, in 2008.
+He received the Scopus Young Indian Scientists Award the same year.
+Also in 2008, he received the B. M. Birla Science Prize of the B. M. Birla Science Foundation.
 The Science Research Council of the Department of Atomic Energy selected him for the Outstanding Research Investigator Award in 2010 and he received the Rajib Goyal Prize of Kurukshetra University in 2011.
 The National Academy of Sciences, India elected him as a fellow in 2012; the same year as he received the CDRI Award of the Central Drug Research Institute.
 He received the Basanti Devi Amir Chand Prize of the Indian Council of Medical Research in 2014 and the Scientist Award of the Organisation of Pharmaceutical Producers of India in 2016.
 He also received the elected fellowship of the Indian Academy of Sciences in 2016.
-The award orations delivered by him include the 2015 edition of the K. T. Shetty Memorial Oration of the Indian Academy of Neurosciences and he has held research fellowships such as the Alexander von Humboldt fellowship, the Ramanna Fellowship of the Department of Science and Technology, and the Tata Innovation Fellowship of the Department of Biotechnology. in 2012, he featured in the list of Top 25 Scientists in India published by India Today.
+The award orations delivered by him include the 2015 edition of the K. T. Shetty Memorial Oration of the Indian Academy of Neurosciences and he has held research fellowships such as the Alexander von Humboldt fellowship, the Ramanna Fellowship of the Department of Science and Technology, and the Tata Innovation Fellowship of the Department of Biotechnology.
+In 2012, he was featured in the list of "Top 25 Scientists in India" published by India Today.